folio-org/okapi/doc/guide.md

 `GET sample-module-1.0.0 http://localhost:9231/testb : 204 3748us`
 * `X-Okapi-Permissions` Permissions that the module desires, and that have been granted.
-(Note that if a module strictly requires a permission, and it is not greanted, the request will never reach the module.
+(Note that if a module strictly requires a permission, and it is not granted, the request will never reach the module.
 These are only for special cases, like including sensitive data about a user, which the module can handle on its own).